rebroad/xfce4-xr-desktop/INSTALL.md

 ## Troubleshooting

 ### "XR driver CLI not found"
-- Install the XR driver (Breezy Desktop or similar)
+- Install an XR driver that works with XFCE4 (not Breezy Desktop, which is GNOME/KDE only)
 - Ensure `~/.local/bin/xr_driver_cli` exists
+- Check XReal's official Linux driver or look for XFCE4-compatible alternatives

 ### "ImportError: cannot import name Xfce"
 - ✅ **Fixed!** This was removed in the latest changes